Embedded contact homology and open book decompositions: Cobordism maps and direct limits

+by Lemma~\ref{tired with all these}.
+These maps form a directed system, and taking the direct limit we obtain a map

+The verification that the maps $f$ and $g$ are inverse of each other is a straightforward application of Lemma~\ref{homotopy of interpolating cobordisms}. \end{proof}

-We can now quantify when it makes sense to take direct limits of a sequence $\alpha_i$ of isotopic contact forms.
-Note that, by Gray's theorem, we can write $\phi_i^*(\alpha_i)=f_i\alpha$ for some positive function $f_i$ and diffeomorphism $\phi_i$ isotopic to the identity.
+We can now quantify when it makes sense to take direct limits of a sequence of contact forms $\alpha_i$ for isotopic contact structures.
+In this case we can write $\phi_i^*(\alpha_i)=f_i\alpha$ for some positive function $f_i$ and diffeomorphism $\phi_i$ isotopic to the identity.

 \begin{defn} Let $\alpha$ be a contact form on $M$.
 A sequence $\{\alpha_i\}_{i=1}^\infty$ of contact forms on $M$ is {\em commensurate to $\alpha$} if there is a constant $0<c<1$, diffeomorphisms $\phi_i$ of $M$ isotopic to the identity, and functions $f_i: M\to \R^{>0}$ such that $\phi_i^*\alpha_i=f_i\alpha$ and $c< |f_i|_{C^0}< {1\over c}$. \end{defn}